Power and phone:

 There were two changing sheds and a shelter shed on the beach at Wharf Bay.
 Again, in 1974 they were described as being in poor condition and needed to be replaced.

 The Motuihe wharf has been a concern for many years.
 It is exposed to the South West prevailing wind and it has to be very long because of the shallow water in Wharf Bay.
-At one time it was almost twice its current length.
+At one time it was almost twice its current length the extension was added in 1951 to accommodate larger boats being used by the navy.
 It has been patched up over the years, eg in 2016 extra piles were added for ferries to tie up to and the steps were widened.
+In August 2019 it was closed and did not reopen until March 2021.
+Pile 4 was replaced, the decking was replaced and new handrail around the seaward end.
+The wharf closed again on 13 February 2023 after cyclone Gabrielle damaged the wharf near the abutment and also moved the deck on the piles.

-The wharf was rebuilt in 1979 and that is probably when it was shortened to its current length.
 The original build date is unknown but there are photos dated 1918 with both wharves (the second one being at the start of the rock wall on the beach).
-There is an aerial photo from 1962 showing just one wharf and it is at full length.
+The extension was removed in 1976 and the wharf was rebuilt in 1979 and that is when the concrete caissons were put in place. .

 This photo shows the old wharf at full length

-The top left photo shows the smaller wharf that came off the beach at Wharf Bay.
-The remains of the piles can still be seen.
-The right hand picture is the stone jetty that is used for the unloading of equipment.
+This picture is the stone jetty that is used unloading equipment.
 The Trust members call this structure "The Block" and DoC calls it "The Mole".

 The following is comment made by D J Scott in a dissertation written in 1974 called Motuihe Island Development proposals for a Recreational Resource